Kyzuma/BongoCatMac/README.md

 - 🐱 Bongo Cat that bops left and right with every keypress
 - ⌨️ Tracks and displays total number of keypresses
 - 🖼️ Custom images for idle, left tap, and right tap animations
-- 💻 Designed to work seamlessly on **macOS**
+- 💻 Designed to work on **macOS**

-## 🧰 Tech Stack
+## 📚 Libraries Used

 - `tkinter` – for GUI interface
 - `Pillow (PIL)` – for image processing
 - `pynput` – for global keyboard event listening
 - `threading` – to run background keyboard listener without freezing the GUI
+- `pyinstaller` – for packaging the app into a standalone executable

 ## 📸 Preview